FirebaseExtended/parse-migration-tools/README.md

 individual ParseObject would map to the Firebase Realtime Database.
 We offer two files to help you migrate from Parse:

- 1. `migrator.js` A tool that allows you two keep your existing Cloud Code *and* use Cloud Code to migrate data out of Parse.
+ 1. `migrator.js` A tool that allows you to keep your existing Cloud Code *and* use Cloud Code to migrate data out of Parse.
  2. `firebase-rest.js` A simple wrapper that helps you talk to Firebase in Cloud Code (where the Firebase Node module doesn't work).

 Imagine you have a `BlogPost` class in Parse with the following fields: